- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Pet Emergency?
 Call us right away at (903) 342-3563!

 If you live in Winnsboro or the surrounding area and need a trusted veterinarian to care for your pets – look no further.
-Dr. Howton and Dr. Gerdes are licensed TX veterinarians, treating all types of pets.
+W. David Howton DVM is a licensed TX veterinarian, treating all types of pets.
 Your pets’ health and wellbeing are very important to us, and we take every possible measure to give your animals the care they deserve.

 Winnsboro Veterinary Medical Center is a full service animal hospital and welcomes both emergency treatment cases as well as pet patients in need of routine medical, surgical, and dental care.
-Dr. Howton and Dr. Gerdes have years of experience treating serious conditions and offering regular pet wellness care.
+W. David Howton DVM has 34 years of experience treating serious conditions and offering regular pet wellness care.
 Beyond first rate pet care, we make our clinic comfortable, kid-friendly, and calm, so your pet can relax in the waiting room and look forward to meeting our Winnsboro veterinarian.

 We are happy to offer a number of resources that enable you to learn about how to take better care of your pets.
-Please feel free to browse our site, particularly the informational articles.
+Please feel free to browse our site, particularly the informational articles and blogs.
 The best veterinary care for animals is ongoing nutrition and problem prevention, so becoming knowledgeable about preventative pet care is essential to the ongoing success of your animal’s health.
 If you have any questions, call (903) 342-3563 or email us and we'll promptly get back to you.
-Our Winnsboro veterinarian office is very easy to get to -- and you can find directions on our Contact Us page!
+Our Winnsboro veterinarian office is very easy to get to -- and you can find directions below!

 At Winnsboro Veterinary Medical Center, we treat your pets like the valued family members they are.